Blog

 2.)
 Not Converting into Closes:

 How is the initial interest set up with the prospect?
 What is the next step?
 How is the telesales or inside sales rep able to move that along?
-What does the negotiation look like and does the inside sales rep perhaps erode revenue margin or authority by being uncertain?
-When it comes to a close are there unnecessary discounts or last-minute pressures towards the end of the month?
+What does the negotiation look like and does the sales rep perhaps erode revenue margin or authority by being uncertain?
+When it comes to a close, are there unnecessary discounts or last-minute pressures towards the end of the month?
 All these things add up to an inside sales operation that may be lacking some of the ability to close.
-It’s important to diagnose the problem areas so you can target just those particular areas.
+It’s important to diagnose the problem areas so you can target just those particular problems.

 3.)
 Poor Sales Floor Motivation: